Is It Normal To Feel Stuck In Life?

-Returning home on afternoon, I slipped my backpack off.
-I felt a pop, and then a dull pain.
+Returning home in the afternoon, I slipped my backpack off.
+I felt a pop and then a dull pain.
 I assumed it was a simple tendon strain and tried to ignore the throbbing.
-The next morning I had strapped my arm to my ribcage with a belt and was swallowing a steady stream of ibuprofen, hoping to dull the pain so I would stop moaning like Casper the ghost.
+The following day I had strapped my arm to my ribcage with a belt and was swallowing a steady stream of ibuprofen, hoping to dull the pain so I would stop moaning like Casper the ghost.

 I knew I couldn’t afford to pay a bill from an Emergency Room visit, so I determined to wait it out until I could see my chiropractor on Tuesday.
 I didn’t have healthcare coverage.
 I didn’t have a spouse or partner to help me.
 I felt afraid and stuck in a painful situation with very few choices.

-Because my injury happened on a Friday, I waited four days to see my chiropractor.
+Because my injury happened on a Friday, I waited four days for my chiropractor.

 Sometimes It Takes A Painful Moment To Help You Get Unstuck

 You got the picture, right?
-Cowboy strapped to table, empty whiskey glass, a leather strap between his teeth to stifle his screams, horse tied up outside and the determined doctor digging around for the bullet in dim candlelight….
+Cowboy strapped to a table, empty whiskey glass, a leather strap between his teeth to stifle his screams, horse tied up outside, and the determined doctor digging around for the bullet in dim candlelight….

 Friends, had I known the pain of getting a shoulder popped back in after four days of dislocation, I would have brought a flask of cheap whiskey and my snakeskin leather pumps for my own pain management.
 Damn!
 Double Damn!!

-Remember that old adage: if something doesn’t work, try try again.
+Remember that adage: if something doesn’t work, try try again.